hunterhogan/Z0Z_tools/README.md

 python -m Z0Z_tools.pipAnything <pathPackage>
 ```

-## Use `loadSpectrograms` to create one array of spectrograms from multiple files

-If you have a lot of spectrograms, `loadSpectrograms` might, well, load them.

 ## Use `loadWaveforms` to create one array of waveforms from multiple files

 ## Merge and/or lightly clean dictionary of lists with `updateExtendPolishDictionaryLists`